Fgeeha/Fgeeha/README.md

 # Hi there 👋

-**I'm a programmer specializing in Python development and working with databases.
-Here's some information about my skills and experience:**
+I'm a programmer specializing in **Python development and working with databases**.
+Here's some information about my skills and experience:

 ## **Skills and Technologies**